 They consist of memorable moments connected by intentional transitions.

-Because while guests may never compliment the flow of a wedding, they will always remember how the experience felt.
+Because while guests may never compliment the flow of an event, they will always remember how the experience felt.

 And more often than not, what they're remembering is flow.